Wilhelm Reich: Vegetotherapy

 Just before the crucial August 1934 Lucerne conference (13th International Congress of Psycho-analysis), Reich was (perhaps naively) ignorant of the ground-swell of opinion against him.
-At the meeting, he was asked to resign from the International Psychoanalytical Association, where Anna Freud was the "acknowledged leader" at the time, for prioritizing his revolutionary political-social (Communist) views over Freud's psychoanalytic ideas.
-Besides the theoretical differences, there was also, by that time, a significant level of "appeasement" to the increasing power of National Socialism.
+At the meeting, he was asked to resign from the International Psychoanalytical Association, where Anna Freud was the "acknowledged leader" at the time, for prioritizing his revolutionary political-social (communist) views over Freud's psychoanalytic ideas.
+Besides the theoretical differences, there was also, by that time, a significant level of "appeasement" to the increasing power of Nazism.
 Reich had protested to Anna Freud (Secretary of the International Association) about the omission of his name from the list of German members of the Association, apparently on the spurious grounds that he was going to join the Scandinavian branch.
 Ernest Jones was the President of the International Association and he had also turned against Reich, combined with Paul Federn and Max Eitingon, who had all levelled personal attacks against Reich.

 According to Lore Reich Rubin, Reich's daughter, Anna Freud was responsible for destroying her father's career: "She got rid of him".
 However, there is also some evidence that she later regretted this.
 He arrived at the conference, relatively unconscious about his future treatment.
 He presented a significant paper and was then informed that he was to be excluded.
 Turner writes that he cemented his reputation as a madman, camping in a tent outside the conference hall and reportedly carrying a large knife in his belt.
 According to the psychiatrist Grete L. Bibring, Paul Federn declared, "Either Reich goes or I go."